Alessandrx204/ReapySet/README.md

 - Create development workspaces
 - Configure interpreters automatically
-- Initialize environments
+- Initialise environments
 - Select package managers
 - Generate language-specific project structures
 - Open projects directly in your preferred editor
 - Apply boilerplates/templates

-Think of it as a **developer launcher + project initializer**, with a focus on speed and usability.
+Think of it as a **developer launcher + project initialiser**, with a focus on speed and usability.

 ---